 The purpose of the Special Hillsides Preservation District is to preserve the hilly terrain and unique natural features of Staten Island by reducing hillside erosion, landslides, and excessive stormwater runoff.
 The primary concept for regulating development under this special district is the slope coverage approach.
 As the development site becomes steeper, the permitted building coverage decreases, but the permissible floor area on the site remains the same.

 Special Hunters Point Mixed-Use District (Queens)

-The Special Hunters Point Mixed Use District was created to permit limited as-of-right status for the enlargement/alteration of existing residential buildings and for new infill residential construction.
+The Special Hunters Point Mixed Use District was created to permit limited as-of-right status for the enlargement/alteration of existing residential buildings and new infill residential construction.
 All residential and community facility uses are subject to R5 district regulations.
 In some cases, a special permit is required for certain residential and community facility uses.
-New manufacturing and commercial uses, or enlargement of existing buildings containing such uses, are allowed as-of-right as long as these developments or enlargements contain no residential uses and do not cause significant adverse environmental impacts.
-Such new developments or enlargements must meet M1 district performance standards.
+New manufacturing and commercial uses, or enlargement of existing buildings containing such services, are allowed as-of-right as long as these developments or enlargements contain no residential uses and do not cause significant adverse environmental impacts.
+In addition, such new developments or enlargements must meet M1 district performance standards.

 The Special Court Square Subdistrict has been created within this special district to encourage high-density commercial development in an area well-served by the subway system.